meder411/Tangent-Images/README.md

 #### Installing tangent-images

- 1. Make sure you have activated your Conda environment or are otherwise using the desired Python environment.
+ 1. Make sure you have activated your Conda environment or are otherwise using the desired Python environment
  2. Navigate to `<top-level>/package`
  3. `python setup.py install`

-You should be able to test if the installation was successful by running the example scrips in [examples](./examples)
+You should be able to test if the installation was successful by running the example scripts in [examples](./examples)

 ## Attribution